 A number of tests may be done to investigate symptoms of ovarian cancer and confirm a diagnosis.
 The more common tests include:

-- physical examination of the abdomen and pelvis, including rectal examination and a Pap test of the cervix.
-A pap test is designed to detect cervical cancer.
+- physical examination of the abdomen and pelvis, including rectal examination.

 - imaging of the pelvis and abdomen using transvaginal ultrasound, abdominal ultrasound, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans or positron emission tomography (PET) scans